aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/update-field/_index.md

 As explained earlier, all fields are now updated using Document.UpdateFields.
 This now means a more concise and clearer way to update the fields in a document.
 This also means in situations such as updating a TOC field you no longer require any call to Document.updatePageLayout.
 All work is handled within the Document.updateFields call.

-The following code examples shows how to completely rebuild TOC fields in the document by invoking field update.
+The following code examples demonstrates how to completely rebuild TOC fields in the document by invoking field update.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-UpdateDocFields-1.java" >}}

 ## How to Rename Merge Fields

-An example that shows how to create your own **MergeField** class, that represents a single merge field in a Microsoft Word document and enables you to get or set its name.
+An example that demonstrates how to create your own **MergeField** class, that represents a single merge field in a Microsoft Word document and allows you to get or set its name.

 The following code example demonstrates how to rename merge fields in a Word document.